Disable WHfB Post Logon Provisioning using Intune

 1. Enable WHfB using Device Configuration Profile > Identity Protection

 By following both of these steps, users will have the ability to configure WHfB post-logon.
-However, users will be prompted to configure WHfB every time they sign out, sign back in, or restart the device.
-While they have the option to skip it, the prompt will reappear the next time they attempt to sign in to the device.
+However, users will be prompted to configure WHfB every time they sign out, back in, or restart the device.
+While they can skip it, the prompt will reappear the next time they attempt to sign in to the device.

-This can be quite annoying, and there are situations where you might want to disable it, ensuring users won’t encounter the WHfB screen after login.
-However, you still want to make sure users can go to the Settings App and configure WHfB when they are ready.
+This can be unpleasant, and there are situations where you might want to disable it, ensuring users won’t encounter the WHfB screen after login.
+However, you still want to ensure users can go to the Settings App and configure WHfB when ready.

-In this blog post, we’ll address this issue using Intune Device Remediations.
-If you don’t meet the License criteria for using Device remediations, you can use the provided PowerShell scripts and deploy them using the Devices > Scripts method.
+This blog post will address this issue using Intune Device Remediations.
+If you don’t meet the License criteria for Device remediations, you can use the provided PowerShell scripts and deploy them using the Devices > Scripts and remediations > Platform scripts method.

-Deploying PowerShell scripts using the Devices > Scripts method has one drawback — it doesn’t provide the same level of reporting that you can attain when deploying PowerShell scripts using the Device Remediations method.
+Deploying PowerShell scripts using the Platform scripts method has one drawback — it doesn’t provide the same level of reporting you can attain when deploying PowerShell scripts using the Device Remediations method.
 However, it can still get the job done.

 Step 1 – Download Powershell Scripts

-I have created two PowerShell scripts for the detection of WHfB registry keys and values.
-Additionally, there is a remediation script designed to fix the registry keys and values if they do not match the required values.
+I have created two PowerShell scripts to detect WHfB registry keys and values.
+Additionally, a remediation script is designed to fix the registry keys and values if they do not match the required values.
 You can download them using the provided links below:

 Step 2 – Create a Script Package

-To create a script package on Intune admin center, follow below steps:
+To create a script package on the Intune admin center, follow the below steps:

 Create a Script Package